bjss-data-academy/data-engineering-fundamentals/star-schema.md

 ## What is a Dimension?

-Surrounding each fact is a dimension, providing the context relevant to the fact.
+Surrounding each fact is a _dimension_, providing the _context_ relevant to the fact.
 Dimensions provide the _who, what and when_ about each fact.

+Typical dimensions include:

+- Date and time of the fact
+- Geography - region, country, city
+- Grouping - Product category, Sales Channel
+- Employee - which team member or department was involved
+- Ranges to support window queries - date range, price range, quantity range

+Once we have a dimension linked to a fact table, we can query for facts _along that dimension_.
+A time dimension allows us to answer _how many were sold on the 16th of January?_ and _how many were sold in Novemeber?_ as a _roll-up_ (aggregate).

+Dimension tables are often of _low [cardinality](https://en.wikipedia.org/wiki/Cardinality)_ - not many rows are necessary.
+A date dimension might only have one row per month, if we only want to analyse to one month granularity.

 ## Date Dimensions

+Speaking of time dimensions, dates are a very common dimension to have.

+There are a couple of nice tricks with date dimensions:

+- The primary key is often based not as a surrogate key, but as the date itself
+- The date dimension can include various aggregates like "month of year"

+Both tricks simplify lookup and querying of dates and date ranges.

 ## Slowly changing dimensions